keymanapp/keyman/mac/README.md

 ## Mac Tools Requirements/Setup
-Install Xcode 8.3.3 or later (it might also work to use an older version) [Carthage](https://github.com/Carthage/Carthage/blob/master/README.md) *see Homebrew note below
+Install Xcode 8.3.3 or later (it might also work to use an older version) Install [Carthage](https://github.com/Carthage/Carthage/blob/master/README.md) *see Homebrew note below

-You should manually run the command "carthage update" in the keyman/mac folder.
-This will pull down the correct version of the OCMocks framework.
-Homebrew will probably prompt you to allow it access to your github credentials, but there is no need for this - just click Deny.

 ## Keyman for macOS Development
 Keyman for macOS can be built from a command line (preferred) or Xcode.